IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 # What's in progress?
 The following are not currently supported but will be supported in future releases:
-- Secondary volume for RHEL/CentOS 8 is not supported
+- Secondary volume for RHEL/CentOS 8
-- Primary volume migration does not support the following operating systems:
+- Operating system limitations on primary volume migration:
      - Debian, all versions
      - Ubuntu 20.04